 Our latest season is nominated for 10 Upper Midwest Emmy awards, 9 segments along with host Bret Amundson being nominated in the Talent category.
 Watch the nominated segments here.

 Prairie Sportsman is an Upper Midwest Emmy-Winning outdoors show based in Granite Falls, Minnesota.
-Produced by Pioneer PBS, the show airs on PBS stations across Minnesota, North Dakota, South Dakota and parts of Wisconsin and Iowa.
+Produced by Pioneer PBS, the show airs on PBS stations across Minnesota, North Dakota, South Dakota, Wisconsin, Illinois and Wyoming.

 Featuring Emmy-Nominated “Sled Dog Sisters” and “Soaring with Eagles” segments:

 Featuring Emmy-Nominated “Tune Camp” Segment:

 Episode 2: “Fowl in the Air, Fire on the Ground” Duck hunting and prescribed burns

 Episode 3: “Girl with a Bow” We follow a woman who’s addicted to bowhunting

 Episode 4: “For the Love of the Ringneck” We visit a farm that’s balancing production ag with pheasant habitat

 Episode 5: “Youth Drawn to the Outdoors” Training for a grueling horse race and a clay target league

 Episode 6: “Triumphs in Hunting and Habitat” Late season goose hunt with Cory Loeffler from DRC